hafu42/multimonth-view-addon/README.md

 2. By default, Multimonth View will display a 12-month view of the current year.
 3. You can adjust the range of months displayed using the month range selector available within the tab.
 4. Navigate through the calendar by one month or one year using the buttons located at the top of the Multimonth View tab.
-5. To quickly return to the current date range, click on the "Today" date button located under these navigation buttons.
+5. To quickly return to the current date range, click on the button with the date of today on it located under these navigation buttons.
 This will automatically adjust the view to the range around today's date.

 ## Experimental Status